Did you know, for most people, the number one reason for paying with plastic is to earn rewards.

 10. Cell Phone Insurance

 Last but not least, we come to one of the most unusual benefits you’ll find; cell phone insurance.
-There used to be a handful of cards which included it, but now there is only one that I know of and that is the Citi Forward (which has no annual fee).
+It used to be exceptionally rare, but now a variety of credit cards offer cell phone insurance.

-Does your credit cared benefits program have any of these benefits?
+Does your credit card benefits program have any of these benefits?

 Image source: fotero